 Third party risk management processes go well beyond your immediate vendors.
 Risk is a personal angle in organizations.
 It’s all tied to the business drivers, and this includes how your third parties are managed.

-There have been many notable supply chain attacks that were orchestrated because that was an effective way in for an attacker.
+There have been many notable supply chain cyber attacks that were orchestrated because that was an effective way in for an attacker.
 A large financial organization is going to be much more difficult to break into than one of the smaller vendors they utilize who don’t have the massive security team.
 Same can be said for healthcare, utilities, or any other industry as well.

 Check out our webinar on the right talking about the personal side of third party risk and how the attacker’s mindset can help reduce your risk register.